NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 The rotation at a rotational joint induces an instantaneous linear direction of travel at the end effector.
 ```

+However, Rick Parent's book as carefully picked situation ie 3 Joint system, with single DOF revolute joints which allows for a $3 \times 3 $ system, so its not the best reference for real world situations.

 For a single joint we can view the problem as :
 $$
 t-c = \textbf{J}(\theta_2 - \theta_1)